 A common issue after a new update implementation is that many apps or features suddenly stops working.
 Most of the times, all you need is to reset some internal settings to resolve the issue.
 Force restarting your iPhone or iPad will do the needful as it clears out junk files and any corrupt temporary data.

-If you are using iPhone XS, iPhone XS Max, iPhone XR, iPhone X, iPhone 8, and iPhone 8 Plus, follow this detailed guide to force restart.
+If you are using iPhone X Series, iPhone 8, and iPhone 8 Plus, follow this detailed guide to force restart.
 As for iPhone 7 or iPhone 7 Plus, press and hold the Side and Volume Down buttons simultaneously, until you see the Apple logo.
 For iPhone 6s and earlier, iPad, or iPod touch, press and hold both the Home and the Top (or Side) buttons, until you see the Apple logo.

 #3.
 Turn on Airplane Mode